The Phenomenon of Shopping Cart Abandonment and How to Address It Effectively

 - Make the search easier by adding personalized offers, and recommending related/similar items or services.

 - Ask if they want to save the details of their unfinished purchase or booking for later.
 While being the simplest measure to implement, it can make a big difference.
 All you need to do is create a popup message.
 It should be triggered when users reach for the exit button.

 - Gather feedback.
 You can use statistics or trial-and-error methods, but they won’t be as informative as a direct response from your customer.
 Pop-up messages can serve as the instruments to implement this function as well.
 Advanced technologies make contemporary popup builders like Claspo so incredibly multifunctional that you can ask people about their experience and suggest saving the content of their carts for later with a series of consecutive popups.

 A discount offer with a data collecting form.
 Retrieved from Birchbox

 Now the only remaining task is to find tools to execute these techniques.
-Pop-ups can be beneficial because they can be used to present limited offers and giveaways, collect personal data, offer discounts, and conduct small surveys.
-There are at least 7 ways they can be helpful in reducing the number of abandoned carts, especially if you’re using a customizable, genuinely creative, and simple pop-up builder, like Claspo.
+Pop-ups can be beneficial because they can present limited offers and giveaways, collect personal data, offer discounts, and conduct small surveys.
+There are at least 7 ways they can help reduce the number of abandoned carts, especially if you’re using a customizable, genuinely creative, and simple pop-up builder, like Claspo.